Slideshow image

 Media acts as if this is a taboo topic.
 But even Health Canada, in its latest food guide, says Canadians need to cut back significantly on meat consumption.
 Countless scientific articles (such as the EAT-Lancet Report and this 2018 study by Poore and Nemecek) demonstrate that the world needs to scale way back on meat and dairy for reasons including climate, water conservation, biodiversity protection, and public heath.

-Young people aren’t afraid of this topic, and in many regions (such as BC and Ontario) are leading societies by eating less meat or going vegan.
+Young people are not afraid of this topic, and in many regions (such as BC and Ontario) are leading societies by eating less meat or going vegan.

 High-meat-production countries need to shift agricultural priorities